RiledUpCrow/RoomRent/README.md

 * `remaining inn 10080` - checks if the remaining time of the room rented in "inn" set is greater than a week

+## Conversation variables

+BetonQuest 1.8 introduces variable system for conversations.
+RoomRent adds `room` variable, which allows for displaying information about rooms.
+The first argument (right after `room` keyword) is a name of the set you want to reference.
+Second one specifies what the variable will display: `total` is a total amount of rooms in the set, `free` is amount of free rooms, `full` is amount of taken rooms, `left` is a nicely formatted amount of time left and `date` is an exact date when the room will expire.

+**Examples:**

+* `%room.inn.total%` - displays total amount of rooms in the "inn" set, free and taken
+* `%room.another_inn.left%` - displays how much time is left before the player's room expires

 ## Configuration of regions

 WorldGuard regions must be configured correctly so the rooms can work as